 USA brokers are required to maintain a high level of capital reserves to protect the broker from market volatility and unforeseen losses.
 The NFA mandates that forex brokers must hold at least $20 million in capital to ensure they can cover their liabilities, including clients’ withdrawal requests.
 These high capital standards reduce the risk of brokers running out of money and prevent over-leveraging.

 This capital requirement is one of the highest in the world, which explains why only a limited number of brokers operate legally in the US.
-It ensures that only well-capitalized and financially sound firms can serve USA forex traders.
+It ensures that only well-capitalised and financially sound firms can serve USA forex traders.

 Segregation of Client Funds